Wine Storage Guide

 Recent research has shown that the acceleration of wine ageing through targeted micro-vibrations can also have positive effects on wine quality.
 Source: Effects of Microvibrations and Their Damping on the Evolution of Pinot Noir Wine during Bottle Storage, Simone Poggesi, Vakarė Merkytė, Edoardo Longo, and Emanuele Boselli in Foods, 2022 Sep; 11(18): 2761.

-Choosing the Material for Wine Storage – Part 1 Wood
+Material Selection for Wine Storage – Part 1: Wood

 When we want to buy a wine rack, there are almost infinite possibilities - and the choice of material plays a crucial role: we can choose between four materials: wood, metal, stone, and plastic.